Nayade2lu/project2018-lucia_saura/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![Setosa petal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Setosa-pet-length.png)  |  ![Versicolor petal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Versicolor-pet-length-hist.png)|  ![Virginica petal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Virginica-pet-length-hist.png)

-Regarding the petal length, setosa has again the lowest numbers comprised between 1 and 1,9.
+Regarding the petal length, setosa has again the lowest numbers comprised between 1 and 1,9 cm.
 Most of versicolor samples are between 3,8 and 5. while most of virginica ones starts around 4,7 to 6,3.
 Thanks to the histograms a relevant difference can be appreciated between the three species.
 This difference in the petal length could help in the categorization of the Iris varieties.

 Setosa petal width        |  Versicolor petal width  |  Virginica petal width :-------------------------:|:-------------------------:|:-------------------------:
 ![Setosa petal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Setosa-pet-width-hist.png)  |  ![Versicolor petal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Versicolor-pet-width-hist.png)|  ![Virginica petal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Virginica-pet-width-hist.png)

-From this last measurement, the petal width we can extract another important conclusion, setosa is the smallest one with the values between 0,1 and 0,6, Versicolor would be the medium one with values between 1 and 1,8 and Virginica would be the bigger one with most of the values between 1,7 and 2,5.
+From this last measurement, the petal width another important conclusion can be extracted, setosa is the smallest one with all values between 0,1 and 0,6, versicolor is the medium one with values between 1 and 1,8 and virginica is the bigger one with most of the values between 1,7 and 2,5.

 ## Conclusion
-To conclude the analysis, from the histograms and the mean we can extract that a differentiation between the three species can be made due to the mean results of the histograms and specially because of the histograms.
+To conclude the analysis, from the histograms and the mean we can extract that a differentiation between at least two of the species can be made specially because of the graphical representation on the histograms.

 From the mean analysis and the histograms, setosa would be the specie easier to categorise as it has very differentiative smaller petal length and width than the other species.
 Versiolor follows the scale attending to petal size, as it is the specie with medium values in both the sepal length and width.
 And finally, virginica is the specie with bigger values for both petal length and width.The sepals are similar in size, so it would be more relevant to identify the species attending to the petal than to the sepal.

 To sum up, the petal width can be taken as a valuable reference to differentiate the specie valuable: a specie could be classified as setosa if the measure is between 0,1 and 0,6 cm, versicolor between 1 and 1,8 and virginica between 1,7 and 2,5.
 If the number would be 1,7 or 1,8 the petal width could help in the classification: 3,8 - 5 virginica; 4,7 - 6,3 versicolor.
 Still if the second measurement were between 4,7 and 5, the differentiation between this two species is highly complex as the sepal results are very similar between both.

+The results from the current analysis shows a correlation with Fisher study in concluding that the diagnosis of versicolor and virginica would be higly difficult based solely on these four measurements (even though these measurements can lead to a more complete discrimination)  while setosa could be differentiated from the other two species with the four measuremnts taken.

 ## Code conclusion
 Finally as a code conclusion of the analysis.
 It has been extremely useful to accomplish this analysis the numpy library and the matplotlib library.
 Numpy library because of the function getfromtxt function that allows to extract a column of the data and matplotlib because of the histogram function that shows the data graphically organized in bins.